 Ring also offers indoor and outdoor CCTV cameras with a small footprint which means you can stay incognito while keeping watch on your property.
 The indoor camera features a simple plug-in installation, while the Stick Up Cam is a bit more versatile and comes with several power outputs and placement options.

-Aussies who have recently purchased a home security system spent an average of $1,629 on their new surveillance equipment, our survey found.
-Over a tenth of respondents (15%) purchased top-of-the-line models and 23% bought their system on sale.
+Aussies who have recently purchased a home security system spent an average of $375 on their new surveillance equipment, our survey found.
+One in ten (10%) purchased top-of-the-line models and 21% bought their system on sale.

 The overall cost of your home security installation will depend on a host of factors such as the type and how much hardware needs to be connected (and where), power outputs, your location, how many windows are in your home and so on.
 Most manufacturers these days do offer bundled discounts and payment plans, so be sure to shop around before making your final purchase decision.

-Having a home security system is not a 100% fail-safe option for protecting your home from break-ins, but it goes a long way to decrease the risk, with some studies even suggesting that up to 60% of burglars would be deterred by an alarm system.
+Having a home security system is not a 100% fail-safe option for protecting your home from break-ins, but it goes a long way to decrease the risk.
 There are dozens of other benefits to having a home surveillance system, including having remote access to your property, reducing your home insurance premium and of course, peace of mind.

 With that being said, home security doesn’t come cheap, so if you’re thinking of investing, it’s best to undertake some serious research first to find the best system for your home and budget.